150 Saint Names for Boys & Their Meanings

 20. Xavier

 Xavier is a name of Spanish, Arabic, and Basque origin.
-It means ‘bright, splendid’ and its other meaning is ‘new house’.
-Its one of the top 100 boys’ names being popularly used since 2001 and references St. Xavier who was the co-founder of the Jesuits.
+It means ‘bright, splendid’; its other meaning is ‘new house.’
+It’s one of the top 100 boys’ names that have been popularly used since 2001 and references St. Xavier, the co-founder of the Jesuits.

-Looking for a one-of-a-kind name for your little bundle of joy?
+Are you looking for a one-of-a-kind name for your little bundle of joy?
 Look no further than this list of unique saint baby boy names.
-From obscure saints to unexpected name combinations, you’re sure to find a name that will set your little one apart.
+From obscure saints to unexpected name combinations, you will find a name to set your little one apart.

 1. Nicodemus